What is Azure Cache for Redis?

 Consider the following options when choosing an Azure Cache for Redis tier:

-• Memory: The Basic and Standard tiers offer 250 MB - 53 GB; the Premium tier 6 GB - 1.2 TB; To create a Premium tier cache larger than 120 GB, you can use Redis OSS clustering.
+- Memory: The Basic and Standard tiers offer 250 MB - 53 GB; the Premium tier 6 GB - 1.2 TB; To create larger sized cache instances, you can use scale out.
 For more information, see Azure Cache for Redis Pricing.

-You can scale your cache from the Basic tier up to Premium after it has been created.
+You can scale your cache from the Basic tier up to Premium after it is created.
 Scaling down to a lower tier isn't supported currently.
 For step-by-step scaling instructions, see How to Scale Azure Cache for Redis and How to scale - Basic, Standard, and Premium tiers.

 Availability by region